Join the cause

 Governor Beshear proclaimed January 29, 2014 Alzheimer's Awareness and Advocacy Day in Kentucky.

-On that day, forty Alzheimer's Association staff and advocates braved the cold to share our stories with legislators at our state capitol.
-Because of you, we were able to meet with and/or leave informational materials with all 146 Kentucky senators and representatives!
+On that day, more than fifty Alzheimer's Association staff and advocates braved the cold to share our stories with legislators at our state capitol.
+Because of you, we were able to meet with and/or leave informational materials with all 138 Kentucky senators and representatives!

 Thank you for being an important voice for the care and support needs of persons living with Alzheimer's and related dementias and their loved ones.
 Visits by our Ambassadors, advocates and staff to our legislators at both the state and federal level really do make a tremendous difference in moving the Alzheimer's cause forward (as evidenced by the recent inclusion of the $122 million new dollars for Alzheimer's in the FY14 national budget).